 Measure of cough sensitivity using progressive doses of inhaled vaporized citric acid.
 The dose causing 5 or more coughs (C5) is the endpoint.

-Measure of cough suppression ability using progressive doses of inhaled vaporized citric acid.
+Measure of cough suppression ability.
+The participant first completes cough suppression threshold testing which involves inhalation of progressive doses of citric acid while actively trying to suppress cough.
 The dose causing 5 or more coughs when trying to not cough (CS5) is the endpoint.
+CS Thresh Diff is the difference between CS5 and C5.

 Urge-to-Cough Sensory Motor Threshold Difference (UTC S-M Thresh Diff)